infinum/dotnet-handbook/Testing/Testing tools.md

 This example verifies that the `Add()` method was called exactly once with the parameters 2 and 3.
 If the conditions are not met, an exception will be thrown which will cause the test to fail.

-When defining these verifications, the same rule for argument specificity should be applied: we should allow the test to pass with as small as possible set of input arguments.
+When defining these verifications, the same rule for argument specificity should be applied: we should allow the test to pass with as small as possible sets of input arguments.
 This, again, means that we should avoid using `It.IsAny<T>()` if we can be more specific.
 The only exception to this rule is when we are validating that a certain method was never called.
 In those cases we should cover all the possible values:

 ``` c#
 calculatorServiceMock